ben-marshall/uart/README.md

 from Digilent.
 It runs happily using a 50MHz clock and so long as you buffer the input and output pins properly, should be able to run much faster.

+This isn't the smallest or the fastest UART implementation around, but it should be the easiest to integrated into a project.

 ## Tools

 - [Icarus Verilog](http://iverilog.icarus.com/)